elonguepee/devOpsCheatSheets/linux/rhcsa-study/rhcsa-cheat-sheet.md

 #### Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2 (Todo)
 #### Create and edit text files (Todo)

+##### vi commands
+- dd deletes a line
+- x deletes a character.
+Can specify a number to delete a number of characters
+- r and then a character replaces a character
+- u to undo
+- :w saves.
+Adding a space and a name will save a copy with that name
+- O puts a line above, lowercase o puts a line below

 #### Create, delete, copy, and move files and directories (Todo)
 ```bash